 contractDetails,

-callback: <an-url-to-call-when-an-error-is-encountered>,
+callback: <an-url-to-call-when-authorization-is-done>,

 state: <any-extra-info-to-identify-user>